healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 **Fifth**, each it is technically impossible to implement the myriad HIT standards in any consistent fashion, because not only are they inconsistent, but also continuously changing - all at differet intervals.

-**In summary, it is the persistence of legacy healthcare data standards the remains a fundamental problem in HIT.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because they are using the standard.
+**In summary, it is the persistence of legacy healthcare data standards the remains a fundamental problem in HIT.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.

 There is nothing new in the current landscape of HIT standards.
 Only re-packaging of legacy standards, not unlike a plumber putting gold foil on clogged and leaking lead pipes and exlaiming "Look!
 Brand new plumbing system!".
 And then the customer complains "but my pipes are still leaking and clogged".